 Parents and caregivers should always observe children using a teething toy to relieve the pain.

 Distraction techniques, such as coloring, singing songs, and dancing, can also help to take a child’s mind off their aching teeth.

 Acetaminophen or ibuprofen can also help to reduce discomfort.
 Be sure to administer pain relievers safe for children, and never give a child more than the recommended dose.

 If a parent or caregiver wishes to give the child pain relievers after 2 or 3 days, they should consult a doctor first.

 Many teething gels and pastes are available.
 However, the FDA and other organizations caution that these can contain harmful ingredients.

-For example, some contain benzocaine, which can lead to a life-threatening condition called methemoglobinemia.
+For example, they may contain benzocaine, which could cause a blood disorder called methemoglobinemia.